DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 You can search by location, teaching subject and age group.
 You can also search for courses which pay a salary, and courses where student or skilled worker visa sponsorship is available.

+#### Choosing a subject to teach and preparing to apply

+The subject you apply to teach must usually be the same, or closely related to, the subject you studied at university.
+(For example, engineering graduates can apply to train to teach physics, but computer science graduates are unlikely to be accepted to train to teach geography.)

+Your [teacher training adviser](#2.-get-support-and-advice) can help with:

+* your choice of subject
+* writing a personal statement
+* ways to research the [English education system](#learn-more-about-life-as-a-teacher-and-the-English-education-system)
+* preparing for your interview

 #### Ways to train